Refinance Mortgage Rules

-Be Sure the Terms Are More Favorable With Your New Loan
+Find Favorable Terms With Your New Loan

-In addition to looking at the interest rate and length of the loan, you need to read the fine print carefully and make sure that terms are acceptable and favorable.
+In addition to looking at the interest rate and length of the loan, read the fine print carefully, and make sure that terms are acceptable and favorable.
 Find out what happens if you are late for a payment.
-Different companies may enact different penalties including late fees or an increase in your interest rate.
+Different companies may enact different penalties, including late fees or an increase in your interest rate.

 Find out how long you have before your home goes into foreclosure.
 Also, find out if there are prepayment penalties.
 Some lenders will not allow you to pay off the loan early for a set number of years, or they may not credit extra payments to the principal amount of the loan.